GregRos/preszr/README.md

 This function should return simple data that can be represented in JSON.
 So that means:

 1. JSON-compatible scalars, like numbers, strings, and so on.
-2. Simple objects and arrays.
+2. Objects and arrays with no meaningful references or prototypes.

 `szr` will not check your output, so you're responsible for making sure it's valid yourself.